-The Group incurred a cash outflow from operating activities in the period of £0.9 million (2020: inflow of £1.3 million).
-This outflow occurred despite the positive Trading EBITDA generated as interest receivable on the loan notes, whilst included in the trading results for the year, is not payable until the end of the loan note term.
-Cash proceeds from the sale of investments of £7.3 million were received and £0.2 million was invested into the Group's equity portfolio.
-Loans advanced in the year totalled £0.3 million whilst £2.1 million was received in relation to loans and other receivables. £12.4 million was used to purchase shares of the Company from shareholders by way of tender offers in September 2020 and July 2021 and £1.4 million was spent servicing the Group's borrowings and settling deferred consideration owed.
-The cash balance at the end of the period was £2.9 million (2020: £8.8 million).
+The Group incurred a cash outflow from operating activities in the period of £0.1 million (2021: £0.9 million).
+This outflow occurred despite the positive Trading EBITDA generated as interest receivable on the loan notes, whilst included in the trading results for the year, is not receivable until the end of the loan note term.
+Cash proceeds from the sale of investments of £2.0 million were received.
+Loans advanced in the year totalled £1.0 million whilst £0.1 million was received in relation to loans and other receivables and £0.2 million was spent servicing the Group's borrowings.
+The cash balance at the end of the period was £3.7 million (2021: £2.9 million).